Global Programs: Rome, Italy | Course Details

 Beginning Italian (CRN: 10370)

 To really experience Italy one must feel the color and rhythm of the Italian language.
 This course aims to help students experience the Italian language in everyday contexts, so that they may use it in their wanderings around Rome.
-In the classroom, students will learn by doing, and they will be involved in all sorts of team projects, musical games, and creative thinking activities.
-Students will also study cultural topics, which will enable them to better understand Rome and Italy.
+In the classroom, students will learn by doing, and being involved in team projects, musical games, and creative thinking activities.
+Students will also study cultural topics, to enable them to better understand Rome and Italy.

 Students choose one afternoon Humanities class from the following: